mv1388/aitoolbox/docs/source/torchtrain/adv/model_prediction_store.rst

 the cached results instead of recomputing them again.
 Currently the ``ModelPredictionStore`` supports caching the model loss and model prediction caching on the train, validation and test data sets.

+As part of the TrainLoop the model prediction store cache lifecycle ends at the end of the epoch.
+All the cached model outputs are removed at the end of the epoch and the new epoch where the weights of the model will change is started with the clean prediction cache.

 To most users this caching is visible as part of the TrainLoop's loss calculation methods:

 * :meth:`aitoolbox.torchtrain.train_loop.TrainLoop.evaluate_loss_on_train_set`